Aleksandr-biochem/MDPropTrack/README.md

 # read 2 trajectories as inconsequent steps
 # calculate backbone RMSD for chain A and Rg for protein
 # use time in ps when plotting
-mdpt -t file1.xtc,file2.xtc -p file1.tpr --sequential False -tu ps --rg 'protein' --rmsd 'backbone,backbone and chain A' -o plot.jpg
+mdpt -t file1.xtc,file2.xtc -p file1.tpr -i -tu ps --rg 'protein' --rmsd 'backbone,backbone and chain A' -o plot.jpg

 # read edrs and trajectories
 # center the DPPC bilayer